-The band got signed to Charisma Records in 1970 which lead to some weird gigs in the early days with label mates Van der Graff Generator, but the get go they had their own sound, folky but not folk, sing along but with half way decent lyrics.
+The band got signed to Charisma Records in 1970 which led to some weird gigs in the early days with label mates Van der Graff Generator, but from the get go they had their own sound, folky but not folk, sing along but with half way decent lyrics.
 Britain was a sucker for this sort of stuff at the time hence the success of Mungo Jerry and McGuinness Flint in the charts.
 Their first single was Lady Eleanor which the public passed on, quite rightly in my opinion it sounds like Hull had just read an Edgar Allen Poe novel and then wrote a song (which I think he had).
 The second album however was ‘Fog on the Tyne’ produced by Bob Johnson who had worked with Dylan which of course pointed again to the fact that Hull was the ‘new Dylan’.

 From what I remember the sleeve showed pictures of the band in the pub, playing, drinking and being general down to earth Geordie good blokes.
 You can almost smell the beer,fags and body odour coming from the scene (that’s not being rude, even new born babies smelt like that in the 70’s) It wasn’t a pose, sometimes Hulls lyrics were a bit too obviously ‘salt of the earth’ but at least you knew what side he was on.

-In Newcastle they were huge of course especially at Xmas time when they could sell out the biggest venues for nights on end with their Xmas shows (which I suspect were their usual shows with extra beer).
+In Newcastle they were huge of course, especially at Xmas time when they could sell out the biggest venues for nights on end with their Xmas shows (which I suspect were their usual shows with extra beer).
 And this is where I come in.

 My fourth record, was Lindisfarne Live.
 Its a little bit sad because little did I know this marked the end of the classic Lindisfarne.
 Things had fallen apart for the band.
 After ‘Meet me on the Corner’ they re released ‘Lady Eleanor’ which was another hit.
 Critics were calling them the 70’s Beatles, Jacka recorded the mandolin part on Rod Stewart’s Maggie May, John Peel was their mate (or mucka as I believe they would call him), they had the world at their feet for a few short weeks.
 The next album was Dingley Dell which critically was a real let down, it sounds Ok to me but at the time we expected more apparently.
 Inevitably leaving Newcastle started to rob the band of everything that made them so compelling, unsurprisingly by the time they had got as far as Australia they were splitting apart.